Solar Power Guides & Rankings Canada 2021

 Major incentives programs – such as rebates and tax breaks – offer property owners large benefits by decreasing the total upfront system costs.
 Provinces earned higher scores for large provincial incentive programs.

 We also consider smaller and more regional incentives, as well as incentives that only apply to certain customer classes (i.e., off-grid or non-hydro communities).
+These types of programs were scored lower than provincial programs.

 Insights: